Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S, M (diamonds worth 300 gp, which the spell consumes)
 **Duration:** Instantaneous

 You touch a creature that has died within the last minute.
-That creature returns to life with 1 hit point.
+That creature returns to life with 1 Hit Point.
 This spell can't return to life a creature that has died of old age, nor can it restore any missing body parts.

 ### Sending
 *3rd-level evocation*